NCCA/cfgaa24programingassignment-Oshersh15/README.md

   <img src="https://github.com/NCCA/cfgaa24programingassignment-Oshersh15/blob/main/image/Maze.png" alt="Maze Image 1" width="300"/>
   <img src="https://github.com/NCCA/cfgaa24programingassignment-Oshersh15/blob/main/image/mazeScreenshot.png" alt="Maze Image 2" width="300"/>
 </div>
  The structure of the maze has been successfully implemented, with visual representation aligning with the conceptual design.

+ Continuing working on the project, I have implemented camera movement controlled by keys and set the initial camera position in the most central spot without a wall.

-Moving forward, the next phase of development will concentrate on enhancing user interaction by implementing camera movement controls and integrating collision detection.
+ Moving forward, the next phase of development will concentrate on integrating collision detection and making key control better (I want moving to the sides to make a 90 degrees rotation towards the side selected).